 Empirical qualitative research designs and methods to build substantive knowledge in nursing and health are explored.
-Seminar includes ethnographic, grounded theory, historical, qualitative descriptive and narrative inquiry.
+Seminar includes Prereq.: 7000, 7020, 7030, or by permission of instructor. qualitative descriptive ethnographic, grounded theory, historical, and narrative inquiry designs.
 Issues and critical analysis of traditional and emerging designs are discussed.